 Deposits fund most of CBK's assets.
-Customer deposits made up 59% of its non-equity funding, and deposits from non-bank financial institutions (including Kuwait's Public Institution for Social Security) made up a further 17% as of December 2019.
-We also expect CBK's market funding reliance to remain low over the next 12-18 months because we expect loan growth to remain at the same level as deposit growth.
-The bank reported a net stable funding ratio of 114% as of December 2019.
+Customer deposits made up 64% of its non-equity funding, and deposits from non-bank financial Institutions (including Kuwait's Public Institution for Social Security) made up a further 12% as of December 2020.